olucurious/Cwitter/README.md

-# Cwitter---Mini-Twitter-Clone-AngularJS-Frontend
+# Cwitter - A Mini Twitter Clone
-This is the AngularJS frontend of the Mini Twitter Clone built with Kanary web framework
+This is the AngularJS frontend of the Mini Twitter Clone written in Kotlin and built with Kanary web framework